BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis/1-waveforms.md

 is the most pure, most basic, and most simple signal.
 The sine or cosine wave is the most basic waveform there is.
 Its [Fourier series](def-fourier-series-exp) is equivalent to Eq. {eq}`eq:sine`.
-Note that I also use the exponetial form introduced in section [Complex Numbers](sec-complex-numbers) but don not worry, it is not that important here.
+Note that I also use the exponential form introduced in section [Complex Numbers](sec-complex-numbers) but do not worry, it is not that important here.
 The sine or cosine wave, consists of only the fundamental frequency $f$ and is theoretically the basis for all other signals.
 Sine is equals to cosine shifted by $\pi/2$.